jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _Running the completed UWP app_

-When you populated your Azure SQL database in Exercise 2, three (3) users were created: Janet, Andrew, and Nancy.
+When you populated your Azure SQL Database in Exercise 2, three (3) users were created: Janet, Andrew, and Nancy.
 Janet is a Sales Manager and should have permission to view all orders, however Andrew and Nancy are Salespersons, and should only be able to view orders they created.
 The current state of your OrderView app shows all orders regardless of which user is using the app.
 To simulate viewing orders, the app contains a selection dropdown control to view orders “AS” a specific user.
 Review how the list of orders being returned does not change when you select a different salesperson.

 To limit as Salesperson’s ability to view only their orders, we can take advantage of Azure SQL **row-level security**.

 There is also information in each customer record that should be “private” and not available for viewing through your app.
 In this scenario customer phone numbers should be “hidden” from users, however we don’t want to add the complexity into our code to “check and filter” the labels based on a user’s role.
 Instead we can implement Azure SQL **dynamic data masking** to mask these values in our application.

-In the next exercise you will add row-level security and dynamic data masking to your Azure SQL database to make sure Salesperson are only able to view the records and fields allowed in the requirements.
+In the next exercise you will add row-level security and dynamic data masking to your Azure SQL Database to make sure Salesperson are only able to view the records and fields allowed in the requirements.

 <a name="Exercise5"></a>
 ## Exercise 5: Manage record permissions and masks ##

-In this exercise add row-level security and dynamic data masking to your Azure SQL database to ensure Salesperson are only able to see the orders allowed by their organizational role (such as Sales Manager or Salesperson) as well as hiding the phone numbers for all customers.
+In this exercise add row-level security and dynamic data masking to your Azure SQL Database to ensure Salesperson are only able to see the orders allowed by their organizational role (such as Sales Manager or Salesperson) as well as hiding the phone numbers for all customers.

-To add row-level security to your Azure SQL database:
+To add row-level security to your Azure SQL Database:

 1. In Visual Studio 2015, navigate to the **SQL Server Object Explorer**, and expand the server node to view the **Northwind** database.